thomaskioko/paybill-manager/README.md

 First off, you require the latest Android Studio 3.0 (or newer) to be able to build the app.

+## API Keys
+For the app to make requests you require a [Safaricom Dev Account](https://developer.safaricom.co.ke/ ).
+Once you have one, go ahead and [create an application](https://developer.safaricom.co.ke/user/1079/apps/add) in order to get your credentials

+Once you have it, open `gradle.properties` file and paste your API key in `SAFARICOM_CONSUMER_KEY` and `SAFARICOM_CONSUMER_SECRET` variables respectively.

 ## Contributions

 If you've found an error in this sample, please file an issue.